Andrew Young, Co-Founder | Director | Director of Photography

-Archipelago Films brings it all: extreme professionalism; an uber high level of creativity, technical chops, and insatiable curiosity; the ability to find compelling subject matter; and tell engaging, impactful stories.
+Archipelago Films brings it all: extreme professionalism; an uber high level of creativity, technical chops, and insatiable curiosity; and above all, the ability to find compelling subject matter and to tell engaging, impactful stories.
 Whether directing a 24-person crew on a fiction shoot, or brainstorming with corporate clients about their media needs, they bring razor sharp editorial judgement, award-winning production values, and the ability to translate big picture concepts into compelling visual stories with universal appeal.

 Todd and Young’s credits include their Academy Award-nominated Children of Fate, which revisits a family filmed by Young's father, director Robert M. Young in 1961.
 The film received the Grand Jury Prize and the Cinematography Award at the Sundance Film Festival, top awards at many international festivals, played theatrically in over 30 US cities, and had its television premiere on HBO/Cinemax.
 Other Archipelago award-winning films include Madagascar: A World Apart, It Ain't Love, Cutting Loose, and Americanos.

 As the company’s principal Director of Photography, Young strives to bring the camera into the middle of exciting situations, and his camera work has earned him an Emmy Award for Best Cinematography, two additional Emmy nominations, the top prize for cinematography at the Jackson Hole Wildlife Film Festival, and the Award for Excellence in Cinematography at the Sundance Film Festival three times.